Crazy-Alpaca/Web-Developer-Test/README.md

 ### Fonts
 All free to download or include from [https://fonts.google.com/specimen/Libre+Franklin](https://fonts.google.com/specimen/Libre+Franklin) (Regular and ExtraLight)

+## Which Browsers/Devices or Virtualisation services did you check the application in?

 ## Anything you want to tell us?
-- Assumptions
+- Assumptions?
-- Decisions
+- Decisions?
-- What you used to develop and test
+- What you used to develop and test?

 ## How would you improve this test?
 1.